MichaelHatherly/Docile.jl/README.md

     # rest of file.

-`patch!` re-evaluates the built-in `Base.Help.init_help` function, adding code to load all `helpdb.jl` files in `Docile/cache`.
-This isn't a great solution (or one that should be done at all).
+`patch!` re-evaluates `Base.Help.init_help` function, adding code to load all `helpdb.jl` files in `Docile/cache`.

-**The main purpose of this package is to discuss whether this functionality should be included in `Base.Help.init_help`.**

 After adding those lines when you start Julia again you should see

     INFO: Patching Base.Help.init_help()...

-appear on start-up.
-You can then search the built-in help for documentation related to *Docile*.
+*Docile* functions are documented in `doc/help/docile.md`.
+You can read them there or use the Julia help system to view them:

     julia> apropos("Docile")
-    INFO: Loading help data...
     Docile.remove(package::String)
     Docile.update(packages::String...)
     Docile.patch!()
     Docile.generate(package::String)
     Docile.init(package::String)

-and use the `?` help system:

-     help> "patch!"
-    Docile.patch!()

-       Monkey-patch the help system in `Base.Help` to load custom `helpdb.jl` files.
-This should be run at start-up by placing the following in `.juliarc.jl` at the start of the file.

-           # start of .juliarc.jl
-           import Docile
-           Docile.patch!()

-           # rest of file ...

-This currently only works with strings as can be seen in the following:
+    Docile.Docile

-     help> patch!
+     help> Docile.update
-    ERROR: patch! not defined
+    Docile.update(packages::String...)

+    Run `generate` on all `packages`.
+If none are given then regenerate documentation for each package in `Docile/cache`.

+        # generate documentation for "Docile.jl"
+        julia> Docile.update("Docile")

+        # update documentation for every cached package
-    julia> using Docile
+        julia> Docile.update()

-     help> patch!
-    ERROR: Docile not defined
-     in eval at no file
-     in help at help.jl:102
-     in help at help.jl:165
-     in help at help.jl:180
+## Documentation

+*Docile* uses plain markdown files for documentation.
+A `#` on the first line of a file specifies the module being documented.
+Subsequent lines beginning with `##` specify entries to be documented.
+Text between `##`s is documentation.

 ## Feedback